RyanSamman/CPIT221/src/writing/Inspiration.md

 ![Am I Robot?!](https://i.imgur.com/INa5zOv.png)

 Furthermore, I would like to apologize in advance for the quality of my future weekly writing tasks.
-With the midterm exam and final exams being 10 days apart, this will likely be my last journal that <center>
+With the midterm exam and final exams being 10 days apart, this will likely be my last journal that I would consider being up to my standards.
-<h1>My Story</h1>
-</center>I

-would consider being up to my standards.

 ## GROUP WORK